• Hem

 Mission

-The Association is governed by statutes adopted in 1995 with later amendements.
+The Association is governed by statutes adopted in 1995 with later amendments.
 The Association aims at promoting sector interests to external actors and at strengthening internal cooperation.
 SUHF provides an arena for exchange of views and cooperation among its member institutions and safeguard their interests.

 Decisions